Skip to content

 Declaring an IntegerField as primary key without autoincrement set

 Because of backward compatibility we set for an IntegerField or BigIntegerField which is declared as primary key the autoincrement option to True.
-So you need to explicitly set autoincrement=False to turn this off.
+So you still need to explicitly set autoincrement=False to turn this off.

 What you can do